MASN: History

+MASN's former logo used until 2026 which uses colors from both the Orioles and Nationals.

-When the Montreal Expos relocated to Washington, D.C., in 2004 to begin play as the Nationals in 2005, issues arose regarding television rights for the new franchise.
+When the Montreal Expos relocated to Washington, D.C., in 2004 to begin play as the Washington Nationals in 2005, issues arose regarding television rights for the new franchise.
 The Orioles have had a sizable following in the Washington area since moving from St. Louis in 1954, and have claimed Washington as part of their home territory since the second Washington Senators franchise became the Texas Rangers in 1972.
 Since at least 1981, Major League Baseball had designated the Orioles' television territory as extending from Harrisburg to Charlotte.
 The Orioles agreed to share their home territory with the Nationals in return for the ability to air Nationals games on the Orioles' planned regional sports network, to be named the Mid-Atlantic Sports Network.
 Major League Baseball, which owned the Expos-Nationals franchise from 2002 to 2006, paid the Orioles $75 million for a 10% stake in MASN, with the Orioles maintaining a controlling interest of 90%.
 As part of the deal, the Nationals' stake in the network would increase by one percent per year to 33% over 23 years, at which point the increases would cease and ownership would be fixed at 67% Orioles and 33% Nationals.
 Under the arrangement, MASN paid the Nationals $20 million to broadcast their games in 2005, and were bound to renegotiate the amount they paid the Nationals based on the fair market value of the Nationals′ broadcast rights in 2012 and once every five years thereafter.
 With this settled, the Mid-Atlantic Sports Network launched on April 4, 2005.

 The family of Lerner Enterprises founder Ted Lerner subsequently became part-owners in MASN after their purchase of the Washington Nationals in July 2006.
 The same month that the Lerners acquired minority interest in MASN, the network, which originally broadcast only during Orioles and Nationals games, converted into a 24-hour channel with an expanded roster of collegiate sports events and local and national programming.
-It has become a strong competitor to the area's dominant regional sports network, Comcast SportsNet Mid-Atlantic, now known as Monumental Sports Network.
+It has become a competitor to the area's dominant regional sports network, Comcast SportsNet Mid-Atlantic, now known as Monumental Sports Network.

 On March 3, 2025, the Orioles and Nationals reached a settlement to end the teams dispute over television rights fee payments.
 MASN, which is owned and operated by the Orioles but airs both teams games, pays rights fees to the Nationals.
-Through the settlement, the Nationals' agreement with the Orioles and MASN will end following the 2025 season.
+Through the settlement, the Nationals' agreement with the Orioles and MASN ceased after the 2025 season.